learn-co-curriculum/dsc-roc-curves-and-auc-lab/README.md

 ```

 ## Opinion
-In the case of heart disease that we've been talking about, do you find any of the above cases acceptable?
-How would you tune the model.
+In the case of heart disease dataset that we've been talking about, do you find any of the above cases acceptable?
+How would you tune the model?
 Describe what this would mean in terms of the number of patients falsely scared of having heart disease and the risk of missing the warning signs for those who do actually have heart disease.

 ## Your answer here

 With such an important decision, such as detecting heart disease, we would hope for more accurate results.
-In my opinion, the True positive weight is the more important of the two in this scenario.
-That is, our true positive rate determines the percentage of patients with heart disease who we correctly identify and warn.
-The false positive rate is still very important, but I would rather accidently scare a few healthy patients and warn them of potentially having heart disease then having missed warnings.
+The True positive weight is the more important of the two in this scenario.
+That is, the true positive rate determines the percentage of patients with heart disease who are correctly identified and warned.
+The false positive rate is still very important, but it would be better rather accidentally scare a few healthy patients and warn them of potentially having heart disease then having missed warnings.
 That said, the false positive rate becomes rather unacceptably high once the true positive rate exceeds .95.
 A .95 TPR indicates that out of 100 patients with heart disease we correctly warn 95 of them, but fail to warn 5.
 At the same time, this has a FPR of nearly .25 meaning that roughly one in four times we incorrectly warn a patient of heart disease when they are actually healthy.

 ## Summary

-In this lesson we further explored ROC curves and AUC, drawing graphs and then interpreting these results to lead to a more detailed and contextualized understanding of our model's accuracy.
+In this lab you further explored ROC curves and AUC, drawing graphs and then interpreting these results to lead to a more detailed and contextualized understanding of your model's accuracy.